snakealpha/Sturnus/README.md

-CSMath
+Sturnus
 ======

-CSMath is library that used to parse math expressions in string to a syntax tree to calculate it.
+Sturnus is library that used to parse math expressions in string to a syntax tree to calculate it.